 Direct Cash Giving

-Over the last 10 years there has been a great expansion of programmes that give cash directly to individuals and families in poverty -’” direct giving” – rather than indirect support through services such as health, education, or sanitation.
+Over the last 10 years there has been a great expansion of programmes that give cash directly to individuals and families in poverty -“direct giving” – rather than indirect support through services such as health, education, or sanitation.
 The assumption behind direct giving is that people themselves are the best judge of what they need.

 Our approach is based on the same assumption.
 We believe that each individual situation requires a different approach; and that if money is needed, the people who need it know best what it should be spent on.
 Our small scale and grassroots background means that almost all of our expenditure, aside from a stipend to our administrator and some money handling fees, goes directly to people for them to spend themselves.

 You can read more about the research behind direct cash transfers at the links below: